IAA-InvCodes/P-MILOS/README.md

 ## Input/output files

-In the following we give a brief description of the files used to store Stokes profiles, model atmospheres, and the wavelength grid.
-A full description of these and other input/output files can be found in the P-MILOS manual.
+Below we describe some of the input/output files used by the code.
+A complete description of these and other files is given in the P-MILOS manual.

 #### Profile files (.fits)